mikaelvesavuori/minion/README.md

 ### Code review

-Have ChatGPT generate a code review, focusing on issues and to give feedback on how the changes could be refactored.
+Have the LLM generate a code review, focusing on issues and to give feedback on how the changes could be refactored.

 ```bash
 minion review